llm-d-incubation/llm-d-infra/quickstarts/guides/precise-prefix-cache-aware/README.md

 **_NOTE:_** If you set the `$RELEASE_NAME_POSTFIX` environment variable, your release names will be different from the command above: `infra-$RELEASE_NAME_POSTFIX`, `gaie-$RELEASE_NAME_POSTFIX` and `ms-$RELEASE_NAME_POSTFIX`.

-**_NOTE:_** You do not need to specify your `environment` with the `-e <environment>` flag to `helmfile` for removing a installation of the quickstart, even if you use a non-default option.
+**_NOTE:_** You do not need to specify your `environment` with the `-e <environment>` flag to `helmfile` for removing a installation of the guide, even if you use a non-default option.
 You do, however, have to set the `-n ${NAMESPACE}` otherwise it may not cleanup the releases in the proper namespace.

 ## Customization

-For information on customizing an installation of a quickstart path and tips to build your own, see [our docs](../../docs/customizing-a-quickstart-inference-stack.md)
+For information on customizing a guide and tips to build your own, see [our docs](../../docs/customizing-a-guide.md)